NVIDIA/NeMo/README.md

 We evaluated the 220M parameter and 3B parameter T5 models on 2 GLUE
 tasks.
 The results can be found in the table below.
-The user can finetune on top of any `.nemo` trained checkpoint file on all available GLUE tasks mentioned in T5 finetuning section with their own recipes.
+The user can finetune on top of any `.nemo` trained checkpoint file on all available GLUE tasks mentioned in T5 fine_tuning section with their own recipes.

 | Task        |Metric                        | 220M    | 3B    |
 |---------| ---------------- |-------|-------|